Hampton's Legion: History

-A legion historically consisted of a single integrated command, with individual components including infantry, cavalry, and artillery.
-The concept of a multiple-branch unit was never a practical application for Civil War armies and, early in the war, the individual elements were assigned to other organizations.
+A Civil War legion historically consisted of a single integrated command, with individual components including infantry, cavalry, and artillery.
+The concept of a multiple-branch unit was never practical for Civil War armies and, early in the war, the individual elements were often split up.

 Organized by Wade Hampton in early 1861, Hampton's Legion initially boasted a large number of South Carolina's leading citizens, including future generals J. Johnston Pettigrew, Stephen Dill Lee, Martin W. Gary, and Matthew C. Butler.
 Originally, the Legion comprised six companies of infantry, two of cavalry, and one of light artillery.
-The infantry fought in the First Battle of Manassas, where Colonel Hampton suffered the first of several wounds during the war.
-In November 1861, the artillery was outfitted with four Blakely Rifles, imported from England and slipped through the Union blockade into Savannah, Georgia.
+The infantry fought in the First Battle of Manassas, where Colonel Hampton suffered the first of several wounds in the war.
+In November 1861, the artillery was outfitted with four Blakely rifles imported from England and slipped through the Union blockade into Savannah, Georgia.
 By the end of the year, each element of the Legion had been expanded with new companies to bolster the effective combat strength.

 With the reorganization of the Army of Northern Virginia in mid-1862, Hampton's Legion was broken up and reassigned.
-The cavalry battalion was consolidated with the 4th South Carolina Cavalry Battalion and two independent companies on August 22, 1862, and became the 2nd South Carolina Cavalry under Colonel Butler.
+The cavalry battalion was consolidated with the 4th South Carolina Cavalry Battalion and two independent companies on August 22, 1862, and became the 2nd South Carolina Cavalry, under Colonel Butler.
 It remained directly under General Hampton's control and served in his brigade and then division for the rest of the war.
-The artillery was converted to horse artillery and renamed Hart's Battery, after its commander, Capt.
-James F. Hart.
-Lt.
-Colonel Gary's infantry element, retaining the designation Hampton's Legion, was initially brigaded with Georgia troops in Stonewall Jackson's command, but was transferred in June to John Bell Hood's "Texas Brigade."
-The Legion served in General Longstreet's Corps through mid-1863 before being transferred with that Corps to the Army of Tennessee in September.
-On March 11, 1864, the infantry was mounted and assigned to General Gary's Cavalry Brigade and served in the Department of Richmond until January, 1865 when it was transferred to the Cavalry Corps, Army of Northern Virginia.
+The artillery was converted to horse artillery and renamed Hart's Battery, after its commander, Captain James F. Hart.
+Lieutenant Colonel Gary's infantry, retaining the designation Hampton's Legion, was initially brigaded with Georgia troops in Stonewall Jackson's command, but was transferred in June to John Bell Hood's "Texas Brigade."
+The Legion served in General Longstreet's Corps through mid-1863, before being transferred with that corps to the Army of Tennessee in September.
+On March 11, 1864, the infantry was mounted and assigned to General Gary's Cavalry Brigade and served in the Department of Richmond until January, 1865, when it was transferred to the Cavalry Corps, Army of Northern Virginia.